AbedElazizShe/light_compressor/README.md

 3) `videoQuality`: to allow choosing a video quality that can be `VideoQuality.very_low`, `VideoQuality.low`, `VideoQuality.medium`, `VideoQuality.high`, or `VideoQuality.very_high` - **required**.
 4) `isMinBitRateEnabled`: to determine if the checking for a minimum bitrate threshold before compression is enabled or not.
 The default value is `true` - **optional**.
 5) `keepOriginalResolution`: to keep the original video height and width when compressing.
 This default value is `false` - **optional**.
+6) `iosSaveInGallery`: to avoid saving the output file in gallery.

 ```dart
 final Map<String, dynamic> response = await LightCompressor.compressVideo(